ypyakymiv/react-native-searchbar/README.md

 ## Usage

 - Use a ref to show and hide the search bar `ref={(ref) => this.searchBar = ref}`
 	- `this.searchBar.show()`
 	- `this.searchBar.hide()`

 - Write your own search logic with `handleSearch` or provide some `data` and use the results handed back from `handleResults`.
-- Use your powers for good.
+- Use your powers for good!

 ##### Notes for Android